fnordemann/ResilientProcessExecution/README.md

 # Resilient Business Process Execution
 This repository provides the proof-of-concept implementation for the concepts presented in the paper *Resilient Business Process Execution using BPMN and Microservices*.
 Since setting up an unreliable communication environment for evaluating the proof-of-concept is cumbersome, the code was adapted to be executable on a single system.
-A Neighbor-Service for *SP* is able to add and delete neighbors, resulting in an emulated unreliable communication environment.
-By interfacing a proactive routing protocol used in the unreliable network, the code is able to run in real-world environments.
+A Neighbor-Service for *SP* can add and delete neighbors, resulting in an emulated unreliable communication environment.
+By interfacing a proactive routing protocol used in the unreliable network, the code may be used for execution in real-world environments.

 ## Run the proof-of-concept implementation
 The following three options exist to run the proof-of-concept implementation.
-Afterwards, the execution can be controlled and manipulated by methods presented in the next section.
+Afterward, the execution can be controlled and manipulated by the methods presented in the next section.

 ### Option 1: Run with Docker
 Docker integration facilitates the execution of the proof-of-concept by setting up all dependencies. **Attention**: Docker commands may take a long time to execute - it is recommended to increase the available resources in the docker settings.